Windows Frequently Asked Questions¶

 pip uninstall ansible -y git clone https://github.com/ansible/ansible.git source ansible/hacking/env-setup # To enable Ansible on login, run the following echo ". ~/ansible/hacking/env-setup -q' >> ~/.bashrc

-SSH keys are not supported when using the WinRM or PSRP connection plugins.
-These connection plugins support X509 certificates for authentication instead of the SSH key pairs that SSH supports.
+You cannot use SSH keys with the WinRM or PSRP connection plugins.
+These connection plugins use X509 certificates for authentication instead of the SSH key pairs that SSH uses.

 The way X509 certificates are generated and mapped to a user is different from the SSH implementation; consult the Windows Remote Management documentation for more information.

-Ansible 2.8 has added experimental support for using the SSH connection plugin, which supports authentication with SSH keys, to connect to Windows servers.
+Ansible 2.8 has added an experimental option to use the SSH connection plugin, which uses SSH keys for authentication, for Windows servers.
 See this question for more information.

 Ansible executes commands through WinRM.
 These processes are different from running a command locally in these ways: